 Personal Capital (referral link): I’ve tried Mint and other similar services before, but Personal Capital is the only one that I’ve kept using consistently.
 It securely links to all of my investments, credit card accounts, and allows me to manually add other assets and liabilities (back when I had student loans!)..
 With this one app, I am able to see when credit card bills need to be paid, track my investments, and have a clear picture of my overall net worth.
 By using my referral link, you’ll get $20 when you link to an investment account.

 CNote (referral link): This is a great social impact investment platform that supports entrepreneurs who are working on social missions.
 I park some money here that I used to have in a traditional savings account – money that I don’t need right away.
-The return is currently 2.75% APY.
+The return is currently 2.75% APY, and you can schedule withdrawals quarterly.
 It’s more than I get from traditional banks, and it feels good to make a difference!
 Use my referral link to get $10 when you open an account!

 Fundrise (referral link): I think of this platform as real estate for lazy people.
 I simply do not get excited about scouting for properties, finding people to manage them, dealing with repairs, etc. Fundrise does all of that, and I get updates.
 Of course, you don’t get as much control (and potentially return) as a true landlord.
 Yet, for 6.75% APY return (this is what my portfolio has achieved to-date) without lifting a finger, I don’t mind.
 It’s a good diversification option from index funds.